bsao17/ReactAppOnGithubPage/README.md

-# Testing deploy React app on Github-page
+# Deploying a React app on Github-page

 ## prerequisite